Leaderboard

 Showing content with the highest reputation on 04/03/20 in all areas

-Must be the bedlam from "working from home" But I made a tongue-in-cheek promo for WNEP, much like all of the other stations have been cranking out the past few days.
-WNEP SPEC.mp44 points
+2. Must be the bedlam from "working from home" But I made a tongue-in-cheek promo for WNEP, much like all of the other stations have been cranking out the past few days.
+WNEP SPEC.mp4

 2 points

-From 11-7-1978, here is a broadcast of the CBS Evening News which focuses on the election.
+6. From 11-7-1978, here is a broadcast of the CBS Evening News which focuses on the election.
 At 29:08 is a special open for WTVF's "Eyewitness News: Election 1978".
-You can watch it here.2 points
+You can watch it here.

-An edition of CNN's WorldView from 1998 -- the day before the news channel's long-running lower-thirds and yellow bug were retired:2 points
+7. An edition of CNN's WorldView from 1998 -- the day before the news channel's long-running lower-thirds and yellow bug were retired:

-Case in point: Jim Acosta.
+8. Case in point: Jim Acosta.
 CNN needs to reassign him to a different role since apparently he's more interested in being a pundit than a journalist.
 It showed during today's WH briefing.
-He makes that network look bad.1 point
+He makes that network look bad.

 1 point